 - There is no Calgary to Canmore train, but there are talks of it happening in the future.

 - There’s always Uber.
-However, I wouldn’t rely on this service as many drivers will require a return fare to justify the drive and cost of taking you to Canmore.
+However, I wouldn’t rely on this service as many drivers will require a return fare to justify the drive and cost of taking you from Calgary to Canmore.

-- Like BlaBlaCar in Europe, PopaRide is a rideshare company where you can find drivers already making the drive between Calgary and Canmore.
-Prices vary, but typically it’s not much more than the fuel cost.
-The only issue is these drivers have a strict schedule that likely won’t line up with yours.
+- Like BlaBlaCar in Europe, PopaRide is a rideshare company where you can find drivers already driving between Calgary and Canmore.
+Prices vary, but typically, it’s not much more than the fuel cost.
+The only issue is that these drivers have a strict schedule that likely won’t align with yours.

-- There are plenty of Bow Valley Facebook groups with drivers and passengers often seeking others to ride with.
+- Plenty of Bow Valley Facebook groups with drivers and passengers often seek others to ride with.

-- Hitchhiking is not shared between this route, and you will likely be waiting a while to find a ride by hitchhiking between Calgary and Canmore.
+- Hitchhiking is not common between this route, and you will likely be waiting a while to find a ride by hitchhiking between Calgary and Canmore.

 Local Transport While in Canmore